Lightning Web Components (LWC) for Beginners: Build Your First Component in 30 Minutes

 }

-@api makes a property public — it's how parents pass data in. @api properties on the targets lightning__RecordPage and lightning__RecordAction get populated automatically by the Lightning framework.
+@api makes a property public.
+It is how parents pass data in. @api properties on the targets lightning__RecordPage and lightning__RecordAction get populated automatically by the Lightning framework, which means you do not have to wire them up from the page layout.

 Combined with getRecord from lightning/uiRecordApi, you can fetch the current record without writing Apex: